 Lending Club, one of the most popular person-to-person (P2P) lending sites, facilitates the selling of loans in the form of unsecured notes registered with the Securities Exchange Commission.
 The loans can be used for funding many of life’s necessities such as a baby on the way, buying a car, purchasing a home, paying off student loans or to cover medical bills.
 The site has become increasingly popular since 2007, mostly due to both the lending options it offers borrowers with various credit backgrounds and the investing opportunities it offers lenders.

 Borrowers who might not be able to get a loan through a bank because of a spotty credit history may have a better chance of getting one through a lending site, although it will cost more in terms of a higher interest.
 Sites like Lending Club offer a range of possibilities for consumers with varying credit scores.
 Those who have a good credit score can expect to pay around 7.89% per loan.
 Borrowers on the other end of the spectrum can pay as much as 21%.
+Not sure where you fall?
+Check your free credit report with Turbo and examine your options.
 All loans have 3-year terms.
 Borrowers can take out from $1,000 to $25,000 for higher credit worthy customers.

 Investors who want to gain a higher return than a CD or a stock can earn on average 9.64% in annualized returns on these P2P loans.
 A service charge of 1% however, will be subtracted from the interest gained on the loan, reducing the note yield.
 According to Lending Club, if an investor purchases 50 notes each with an original principal amount of $200 and an interest of 8%, assuming all loans perform till term of 12 months without defaulting, the investor will get a net annualized return of 7.8%.